-Three Republicans joined Democrats in opppsition, including state David Simmons, R-Altamonte Springs, who presented the bill in a tense debate on the Senate floor.
+Three Republicans joined Democrats in opposition, including state David Simmons, R-Altamonte Springs, who presented the bill in a tense debate on the Senate floor.

-Simmons and his House counterpart, Rep. Manny Diaz, R-Hialeah, brokered a compromise that would speed up the timetable for public school turnarounds, create new incentives for proven charter school operators to come to Florida and offer nearly $140 million in grants to persistently low-performing public schools that want to offer wraparound services.
+Simmons and his House counterpart, Rep. Manny Diaz, R-Hialeah, brokered a compromise that would speed up the timetable for public school turnarounds, while spending setting aside nearly $140 million in grants for proven charter school operators that come to Florida and expand wraparound services in persistently low-performing public schools.

 As a result, he told fellow Senators: “Vote your conscience.”
 And he predicted there would be cleanup work to do when lawmakers resume committee hearings in September.

-Supporters of the measure, all of them Republicans, said there were worthwhile changes in the bill, which combined most of the high-profile education issues lawmakers had discussed during the spring lawmaking session.
+Supporters, all of them Republicans, said there were worthwhile changes in the bill, which combined most of the high-profile education issues lawmakers had discussed during their spring lawmaking session.

 Simmons noted the bill includes $30 million to fund roughly 2,700 Gardiner scholarships for children with special needs*.
 And Sen. Debbie Mayfield, R-Vero Beach, said it would advance goals she’d campaigned on, like cutting back standardized testing.

-Other measures that got less attention, like expanding virual education eligibility and freeing the highest-performing traditional public schools from state regulations, had won support in both chambers from members of both parties.
+Other measures that got less attention, like expanding virtual education eligibility and freeing the highest-performing traditional public schools from state regulations, had won support in both chambers from members of both parties.

 Sen. Gary Farmer, D-Lighthouse Point, mounted some of the most forceful opposition to the package, which he called a “piece of junk” and a “monstrosity” that was “utterly offensive and repugnant.”